migueldelafuente1/diseaseSIRModel/README.md

 	pip3 install matplotlib
 	pip3 install numpy

-There is an optional module that requires the libraries `BeautifulSoup` and `selenium` and also [download the chromedriver](https://chromedriver.chromium.org/downloads); also, it requires to change the path of the driver in the class attribute `DataWebLoader.CHROMIUM_PATH` to its path in your computer.
+There is an optional module for data downloading that requires the libraries `BeautifulSoup` and `requests`.
 If you don't want to use this feature, skip these complementary installations.

+	pip3 install beautifulsoup4

+_Deprecated: Selenium web driver_
+ are no longer necessary to be download, since they are replaced by `requests` (more efficient); This way need the download of `selenium` and [download the chromedriver](https://chromedriver.chromium.org/downloads) and also change the path of the driver in the class attribute `DataWebLoader.CHROMIUM_PATH` to its path in your computer.

 # Parts: <a name="parts"></a>